Trump faces federal charges in classified documents case, adding to legal woes

 EXPLAINER-What happens next in the Trump documents case

-(Reporting by Sarah N. Lynch; Writing by Andy Sullivan; Editing by Noeleen Walder and Lincoln Feast.)
+(Reporting by Sarah N. Lynch; Writing by Andy Sullivan; Editing by Noeleen Walder, Lincoln Feast and Chizu Nomiyama)

 ((andy.sullivan@thomsonreuters.com; +1 202 421 5603;))